rucio/rucio/doc/source/client_howto.rst

 ``Advanced uses``
 -----------------
     - What to do after my distributed analysis jobs create a dataset?
-    - replicate a dataset to another DDM site
+    - Replicate a dataset to another DDM site
+        Martin
-    - check if a file is corrupted
+    - Check if a file is corrupted
-    - know the size of the dataset
+    - Know the size of the dataset
-    - delete a dataset replica from a site - delete a dataset from DDM catalog
+    - Delete a dataset replica from a site - delete a dataset from DDM catalog
     - Remove files from a dataset
     - Create a dataset from files already in other datasets
     - Verify local files with registered attributes
-    - more advanced uses
+    - More advanced uses

 ``Known problems``
 ------------------